NormanTUD/OmniOpt/.gui/_tutorials/orchestrator.md

 - ... `AssertionError: AmpOptimizerWrapper is only available` appears, it will exclude that node from all future executions inside the current and all continued jobs from it
 - ... `Timeout` appears, it will exclude that node from all future executions inside the current and all continued jobs from it, and restart the job on the list of nodes on that partition excluding the one that ran this timeout job
 - ... `StartAgain` appears, it will restart that job (may end up on the same node)

-- ... `Read/Write failure` appears, it will exclude the node the job started on and restart it on a different node
+## How to use it

+You can call OmniOpt2 with the parameter `--orchestrator_file orchestrator.yaml` to load such a file.

 ## Valid behaviors: